Cybersecurity Services in Kitchener for Local Businesses

 Three Kitchener cybersecurity scenarios we’ve worked through

-A 40-person Communitech scale-up with SOC 2 Type II
+A Communitech-orbit SaaS scale-up needing SOC 2 Type II

-A 60-person 401-corridor manufacturer with customer SOC 2 request
+A 401-corridor manufacturer with a customer security request

-Our scale-up just got a SOC 2 Type II demand.
-Can you get us there?
+Our Kitchener scale-up just got a SOC 2 Type II demand.
+Can you get us there?+

 How much does cybersecurity cost in Kitchener?+